What is Mexico's pathway to limit global warming to 1.5°C?

 Power capacity investments

-The Net Zero Commitments pathway shows installed wind and solar capacity increasing to 135 GW in 2030 and 292 GW in 2050.
-Considering that Mexico has a technical potential of 25,000 GW of solar and 3700 GW of wind, 1.5°C compatible pathways harness only a fraction of the country’s renewable energy potential.9
+1.5°C aligned pathways show a rapid increase in wind and solar capacity.
+The Net Zero Commitments pathway shows installed wind and solar capacity increasing to 154 GW in 2030 and 308 GW in 2050.
+Considering that Mexico has a technical potential of 25,000 GW of solar and 3700 GW of wind, 1.5°C compatible pathways harness only a fraction of the country’s renewable energy potential.8

 Directing investment to renewable energy projects is key to unlocking this potential.
-Achieving the Net Zero Commitments pathway involves investing USD 14 billion annually in renewables between 2026-2030.
-The majority of this would be directed towards solar, followed by wind, with a smaller share going to other renewables.
-Over time, investments would decrease to USD 4.7 billion annually between 2031-2040, and USD 2.5 billion annually between 2041-2050 after much of Mexico’s fossil fuel capacity has been displaced.
+Achieving the Net Zero Commitments pathway involves investing USD 14 billion annually in renewables between 2026–2030.
+The majority of this would be directed towards solar (57%), followed by wind (32%), with a smaller share going to other renewables.
+Over time, investments would decrease to USD 6 billion/yr between 2031-2040, and USD 3.5 billion/yr between 2041-2050 after much of Mexico’s fossil fuel capacity has been displaced.

-Mexico currently spends vast amounts of public money on Pemex, its national energy company, which continues to invest considerably in fossil fuels and is heavily in debt.10 According to the International Monetary Fund, in 2022 Mexico spent USD 98 bn on fossil fuel subsidies (both explicit and implicit) – one of the highest shares in the world.11 Pemex also set aside USD 18 bn for fossil fuel exploration and production in 2022.12
+Mexico currently spends vast amounts of public money on Pemex, its heavily indebted national energy company, which continues to invest considerably in fossil fuels.9 Between 2025–2030, Pemex plans to spend USD 112 billion on oil and gas exploration.10 According to the International Monetary Fund, in 2022 Mexico spent USD 98 bn on fossil fuel subsidies (both explicit and implicit) – one of the highest shares in the world.11 These figures are well above what is required to scale up renewables in line with 1.5°C.

 Redirecting fossil fuel investments towards renewable energy can place Mexico’s power sector on a 1.5°C compatible trajectory without relying on new revenue streams to fund the transition.
-Nevertheless, as a developing country it can be expected that some of these costs will be funded with international support.
+Achieving its 45% target alone will save Mexico USD 1.6 billion/yr in gas imports and create 434,000 jobs.12 Nevertheless, as a developing country it can be expected that some of these costs will be funded with international support.

 Mexico's renewable electricity investments and capacities